polyformproject/polyform-licenses/polyform.md

 ## Violations

-If you are notified in writing that you have violated any of these terms, or done anything with the software not covered by your licenses, your agreement under these terms can nonetheless continue if you come into full compliance, and take practical steps to correct past violations, within 29 days of receiving notice.
-Otherwise, your agreement and your licenses end immediately.
-This opportunity is only available to you once.
+The first time you are notified in writing that you have violated any of these terms, or done anything with the software not covered by your licenses, your agreement under these terms can nonetheless continue if you come into full compliance, and take practical steps to correct past violations, within 29 days of receiving notice.
+Otherwise, your agreement ends immediately, and your licenses end with it.

 ## No Liability